-Port Adelaide’s Chad Wingard was in Broome last week, attending the 2017 AFLPA/AFL Indigenous Camp with a number of other Indigenous players.
+Port Adelaide’s Chad Wingard was in Broome in earl February, attending the 2017 AFLPA/AFL Indigenous Camp with a number of other Indigenous players.
 In this exclusive column, he shares thoughts on the experience.

 The 2017 Indigenous Camp provided me with my first trip to Broome, and it was incredibly worthwhile.

 I really got a lot out of learning about the history over there and the importance of culture to the Kimberley region — it was a truly eye-opening encounter.
 I think that a lot of the boys took a fair bit away from that.

 To hear from the elders and the senior members of the community was fantastic.
 Sometimes all you have to do is sit down, listen and have a yarn and you can learn so much about something you previously didn’t know much about.

 I’d love Indigenous Camp to happen every year because the average career for Indigenous players is about five years — so you might only be lucky enough to attend one or two camps in your time.